Do Go On - 163 - WW2 Badass Audie Murphy

 Love it.

-Very nice to have listeners in Asia, in my sight.
+Very nice to have listeners in Asia.

 Oh, we want to go everywhere.